devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

       - injection requires interface dependency

 All in all.
 I wont be doing native dev again any time soon.

-## Next Steps

-  - Find some use within Capgemini
-  - Bachelor Thesis
-      - Example Project Large Scale
-      - Building on the knowledge I obtained fro writing this
-  - Scientific research on topic (same as Tor paper) [\[1\]](http://doi.acm.org/10.1145/3241739)

 # \_Ref-Dump